typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 We’ve changed our mind on this, since we went through initially: while `em`/`rem` are [technically *correct*](https://keithjgrant.com/posts/2023/05/px-vs-em-in-media-queries/) for media queries, we’ve decided [the tooling](/topic/dev-tools/#device-mode) around this is unclear.

-We will now be using `px`, for ease of understanding.
+We will now allow `px`, for ease of understanding.

 </aside>